dantuluri/Herobraine/README.md

 really happy to see the community contribute other agents to the narrative, but for now we're attempting to stress test the standard set of algorithms.

+### Setup.
+Install minecraft_py, minecraft-gym, and place a Malmo installation in the `src/` directory of the repository